 - On Day One, the actual audit site will be agreed and the overall procedures discussed with lead labourers, Municipal staff and advisors.
 The volume of waste in every truck entering the disposal site is to be measured while in the truck body and recorded.
 Selected typical trucks will then be diverted and the volume of waste in the truck re-measured accurately in-situ.
 Then the entire load of waste will be weighed to determine the density of waste.
 This would be done by repeatedly filling rubbish bins with the dumped waste and weighing the bins until the full load has been weighed.
 The density can then be determined for these specific loads.
-Samples of waste will be collected from every waste truck (the method depends on the size of the Municipality as described below) and carried to the agreed waste characterisation location. - On Day Two, samples of waste will continue to be collected from every waste truck (the method depends on the size of the Municipality as described below) and carried to the agreed waste characterisation location.
+Samples of waste will be collected from every waste truck (the method depends on the size of the City as described below) and carried to the agreed waste characterisation location. - On Day Two, samples of waste will continue to be collected from every waste truck (the method depends on the size of the City as described below) and carried to the agreed waste characterisation location.
 The waste pile is then to be mixed by local labourers hired for the audit.
 The volume of every truck load entering the site continues to be measured and recorded.
 Density determinations to continue by weighing selected full truckloads of waste.
 Waste characterisation will be done by taking waste from the mixed pile prepared over the two days and characterised by segregating the mixed waste into the 14 components for individual weighing. - On Day Three, both the density and waste characterisation determinations to continue.
 The amount of waste to be characterised should total about 3 tons and also about 6 tons of waste to be measured and weighed for density determinations.

-when in the truck body and the waste volume and truck details recorded.
+On all days, the volume of waste in every truck entering the site must be measured when in the truck body and the waste volume and truck details recorded.